Arm Lift in Pittsburgh

-Brachioplasty, or an arm lift, can contour and smooth loose skin around the upper arm.
-Depending on the desired effect, the arm lift plastic surgery procedure can incorporate a well-concealed underarm scar for moderate contouring, or, for more dramatic results, a longer incision can be made from the elbow to the underarm.
+Brachioplasty, or an arm lift, can contour and tighten loose skin around the upper arm.
+Depending on the desired effect, the arm lift plastic surgery procedure can incorporate a fairly well concealed scar along the bicipital groove from armpit to elbow.
 This reduces the visibility of saggy skin both horizontally and vertically.

 About Brachioplasty (Arm Lift Surgery)